wrefgtzweve/gmod_perfutils/README.md

 Various scripts I've made over the years to find performance bottle necks in garrysmod.

 ## Installation
-Either clone/download the repository and put it in your `addons/` folder or run the individual files, the files are designed to be able to be ran by themselves.
+Either clone/download the repository and put it in your `addons/` folder or run the individual files, the files are designed to be able to be ran by themselves and have superadmin checks.

 ## Usage
 | File | Commands | Description |